 This colorful parade, complete with costumed marchers wearing extravagant feathered head dresses, floats, marching bands, steel band music, vendors selling roti and other local street food, live performers up and down Eastern Parkway, and more, has drawn up to two million visitors.

-Looking for tasty roti and jerk chicken?
+- Grab an authentic Caribbean Meal: Looking for tasty roti and jerk chicken?
 Then head to The Islands located near the Brooklyn Museum.
 The Islands is a Jamaican restaurant that serves up some of the most flavorful Caribbean food in the city.
 Folks make the pilgrimage to this beloved restaurant on Washington Street.
 If you are a vegetarian, Islands has many veggie options.
 Islands is just blocks from the West Indian day parade route.
+Other local favorite Caribbean restaurants include Sugarcane in Park Slope, Gloria's Caribbean Cuisine in Crown Heights, and Peppa's Jerk Chicken on Flatbush Avenue.

 Edited by Alison Lowenstein